 Hopefully, this table will have given you a better understanding regarding the sort of compensation you are looking at.
 Please remember that these are averages.
 If you use a personal injury claims calculator, you will only ever get rough estimates too.
 If you are concerned because the injury you have obtained is not in the table above, don’t be.
 You can still claim.
 The table above merely highlights some common examples.
 For further information about payout amounts, give us a call.
 You can reach our team on 0800 073 8801, and you will find further contact information at the end of the post.

-There are, of course, a lot of different personal injury claim firms in the United Kingdom, so you may be wondering why you should trust us with your claim for an accident on holiday?
+There are, of course, a lot of different personal injury claim firms in the United Kingdom, so you may be wondering why you should trust us with your holiday accident claims?
 There are a number of different reasons why you should make a claim with us.
 This includes the following:

-- We have years of experience in the industry – We have helped thousands of people across the country to get the compensation they deserve for the accident they have been injured in.
+- We have more than 30 years of experience in the industry – We have helped thousands of people across the country to get the compensation they deserve for the accident they have been injured in.
 This includes individuals that have been hurt in holiday accidents.

 - Our solicitors are the best of the best – When you get in touch with us, we will provide you with a personal injury lawyer that has up to 30 years of specialist experience in the industry.